TonyMwangi/kibu-Rahisi/README.md

 The app uses notifications to alert all users when a class is scheduled.<br>
 The app also contains Kibabii University facilities on a google maps plus other additional features <br>
 thus can be used for orientation of the of the first years.<br>
+The app will be implemented in modules where the first module implement the academic block facility usage.